 Who These Programs Are Perfect for

 The Insanity workout program was created for people who want an intense cardiovascular exercise program.
 It’s hardcore.
 The plyometric-based movements are meant to shred fat from your body and is great for people who want a more bootcamp style workout.
 Think insanely tough :)

 Focus T25 is also high intensity cardiovascular training with some weight training mixed in for a full body toning workout that hits not only your core, but your legs, arms, and back.
-The workouts in Focus T25 are only 25 minutes long for 5 days a week, which is optimum for those with full time jobs, including busy moms.
+The workouts in Focus T25 are only 25 minutes long for 5 days a week, which is optimum for those with full time jobs, busy moms, etc.

 Focus T25 Trumps Insanity in Modified Moves